MaastrichtU-IDS/best-practices/docs/education-workshops.md

 * The structure and configuration files to write a Python package
 * How to publish your package to `pip` and Docker
-* Run automated tests at each push of modifications
+* Run automated tests at each push to the GitHub repository
 * Automatically publish the package at each new release created on GitHub if the tests pass

 > Estimated time: 2 hours

 ## R workshop

+> TODO